Rice4lyfe/capstone-project-ITCS4232-Walter-Nguyen/README.md

-# capstrone-project-Walter-Nguyen
+# capstone-project-Walter-Nguyen
  A RPG created on Godot by Walter Nguyen.
-Made with Insanity
+Made with Insanity, my last 2 braincells, and idk.

+ assets were pulled from OpenGameArt for the art/sound effects.